 The standard routers used in the SGI UV 2000 systems are the NL6 router blades located internally to each IRU.
-Each of these first level routers contain a single 16-port NL6 HARP router ASIC and connect to eight compute nodes within the IRU.
-The remaining eight ports of the internal router are used to connect to other NL6 router blades or to the Octal Router Chassis.
+Each of these first level routers contain a single 16-port NL6 HARP router ASIC.
+Twelve ports are used for internal connections (connecting blades together), the remaining four ports are used for external connections.
 The NUMAlink ORC enclosure is located at the top of each SGI UV 2000 rack equipped with the option.
 Each top-mounted NUMAlink ORC enclosure contains one to eight 16-port HARP ASIC based router boards.
 Each of these router boards has a single NL6 HARP router ASIC.
 This is the same router ASIC that is used in the NL6 router blades installed inside the system IRUs.

-Note that the ORC chassis also contains a chassis management controller (CMC) board, three power supplies and its own cooling fans.
+Note that the ORC chassis also contains a chassis management controller (CMC) board, two power supplies and its own cooling fans.